Dedovshchina

+The cultural basis of Dedovshchina is made up of traditions, customs and rituals that are passed down from conscript to conscript.
+Often (but not always), these traditions and rituals are associated with the humiliation of the honor and dignity of servicemen of the later conscription by servicemen of the earlier conscription.
 Dedovshchina encompasses a variety of subordinating and humiliating activities undertaken by the junior ranks, from doing the chores of the senior ranks, to violent and sometimes deadly physical and psychological abuse, not unlike an extremely vicious form of bullying or torture, including sexual torture and anal rape.
 There have been occasions where soldiers have been seriously injured or killed.